 Districts may also choose to hire Littera tutors.
 All Littera tutors deliver tutoring virtually and have been trained directly by TCRWP staff before they are eligible to deliver the program.

-The TCRWP Units of Study in Literacy Tutoring is designed for children to receive tutoring sessions three to five times each week.
+The RWP Units of Study in Literacy Tutoring is designed for children to receive tutoring sessions three to five times each week.

 We recommend scheduling half-hour sessions with individual students during the school day during an intervention block, or right before or after school.